 Recently attention has been drawn to the antioxidant content of honey.
 A study of 36 Spanish honeys* from different floral origins revealed that honeys generated by bees feeding on honeydew have greater antioxidant properties than those produced by bees feeding on nectar.
 The darker honey, produced when bees collect honeydew from plants, was found to contain more antioxidants than other forms of honey.

 Naturally occurring antioxidants are important ingredients of many foods.
 Research shows that consuming more anti-oxidant rich foods may help protect against cellular damage.
 Honey is one source of antioxidants.

-The colour and flavor of honey depends on the source visited by the bees.
-The colour of honey ranges from nearly colourless to dark brown, while flavors vary from delectably mild to distinctively bold.
-Generally, lighter colored honey has a milder taste than dark colored honey, which is stronger in flavor.
+The colour and flavour of honey depends on the source visited by the bees.
+The colour of honey ranges from nearly colourless to dark brown, while flavours vary from delectably mild to distinctively bold.
+Generally, lighter coloured honey has a milder taste than dark coloured honey, which is stronger in flavour.

 Why is Greek honey special?